NeoGeographyToolkit/stereopipeline-feedstock/README.md

 # stereopipeline-feedstock
-Feedstock to build the NASA Ames Stereo Pipeline
+Feedstock to build the NASA Ames Stereo Pipeline for Linux and Mac Intel.
+See the [Mac Arm feedstock](https://github.com/NeoGeographyToolkit/stereo-pipeline-arm-feedstock).